mlibrary/about-publishing/src/content/features/open-access-publishing-in-asian-studies.md

         heading: Michigan Asian Studies Open Access Books Collection
         text: >+
-          Through the Humanities Open Book Program, the University of Michigan Press has made 100 significant books about Asia freely and publicly available online, in editions that enrich the reading and teaching experience through digital enhancements.
-These titles advance public understanding of the diversity of society, culture, and history in East, South, and Southeast Asia at a time when the region is rarely out of the headlines.
+          Through the Humanities Open Book Program, the University of Michigan has made 100 significant books about Asia published by the Centers within the U-M International Institute that focus on South, Southeast, and East Asia freely available online.
+These titles constitute just one-third of the publishing output of these Centers over the last 50 years, and we continue to work to make sure all the books are back in print and also converted, where possible, into ebook form.

         button_text: Learn More
         button_link: https://www.publishing.umich.edu/features/asian-studies